 In recent years, an increasing number of costly stern tube bearing, and aft seal failures have been reported across multiple ship segments and sizes.

 These above-mentioned failures have coincided with the increased uptake of environmentally acceptable lubricants (EALs) after the December 2013 introduction of regulations prohibiting the use of mineral oils in all oil-to-sea interfaces on board commercial vessels trading in US waters.
 While most of the breakdowns have been caused by a combination of factors, the performance of the lubricants themselves has been drawn into question by the industry.
 In other words: are EALs a safe solution for the future?
-In this webinar, DNV GL presented the main findings from an extensive EAL research project together with key lessons learned over the past five years.
+In this webinar, DNV presented the main findings from an extensive EAL research project together with key lessons learned over the past five years.

 - Background on the EAL research project, main results and conclusions

-- Updated class design requirements for EAL applications and recommendations by DNV GL
+- Updated class design requirements for EAL applications and recommendations by DNV

 - Questions & answers session